ai-ku/Morse.jl/README.md

    cd Morse.jl
 ```
 * #### Setup (Optional)
-Note: It is optional because running experiments automatically setup the environment and install required data if needed.
-However, if you didn't run any experiment and want to work on REPL immediately you need to instantiate and download datasets.
+Note: It is optional because running an experiment automatically setups the environment and installs required data (if needed).
+However, if you didn't run any experiment and want to work on REPL immediately, you need to instantiate and download datasets.
 ```JULIA
    (v1.1) pkg> activate .
    (v1.1) Morse> instantiate